kovidgoyal/calibre/manual/creating_plugins.rst

 calibre's plugin loading system defines a couple of built-in functions that allow you to conveniently get files from the plugin ZIP file.

     **get_resources(name_or_list_of_names)**
         This function should be called with a list of paths to files inside the ZIP file.
-For example to access the file icon.png in the folder images in the ZIP file, you would use: ``images/icon.png``.
+For example to access the file :file:`icon.png` in the folder images in the ZIP file, you would use: ``images/icon.png``.
 Always use a forward slash as the path separator, even on Windows.
 When you pass in a single name, the function will return the raw bytes of that file or None if the name was not found in the ZIP file.
 If you pass in more than one name then it returns a dict mapping the names to bytes.
 If a name is not found, it will not be present in the returned dict.

-    **get_icons(name_or_list_of_names)**
+    **get_icons(name_or_list_of_names, plugin_name='')**
-        A convenience wrapper for get_resources() that creates QIcon objects from the raw bytes returned by get_resources.
+        A wrapper for get_resources() that creates QIcon objects from the raw bytes returned by get_resources.
 If a name is not found in the ZIP file the corresponding QIcon will be null.
+In order to support icon theme-ing, pass in the human friendly name of your plugin as ``plugin_name``.
+If the user is using an icon theme with icons for you plugin, they will be loaded preferentially.

 Enabling user configuration of your plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^